 Two Chinese nurses call for overseas help in stretched COVID-19 wards

-"We are asking nurses and medical staff from countries around the world to come to China now, to help us in this battle," wrote Zeng Yingchun and Zhen Yan in the appeal published on Feb 24 on the website of The Lancet.
+"We are asking nurses and medical staff from countries around the world to come to China now, to help us in this battle," wrote Zeng Yingchun and Zhen Yan in the appeal published on Feb 24 on the website of the Lancet journal.

 READ: China reports 52 more COVID-19 deaths, lowest in 3 weeks